 This skillet lasagna is seriously simple and it’s such a hit with my kiddos.

-Alfredo Sauce: Serve this homemade Aflredo over fettuccine and you’ve got a restaurant quality meal!
+- Alfredo Sauce: Serve this homemade Alfredo over fettuccine and you’ve got a restaurant quality meal!

 - 1 pound ground beef